webdevcody/collab-board-hathora/README.md

 ## Scheduler

-The most novel part of this project is the [Scheduler module](backend-server/src/scheduler.ts).
-The `Scheduler` is responsible for allocating rooms to session server instances, and has a simple interface:
+The [Scheduler module](backend-server/src/scheduler.ts) inside the backend server is the key component of this architecture, it’s what allocates rooms to session servers instances.
+It boils down to a simple interface:

 ```ts
 interface Scheduler {